tech-med/medlearnity.com/src/content/blog/how-to-study-for-your-third-year-shelf-exams/index.md

 **Make a study schedule that will help you stay on track, despite the** **ups and downs** **that come with rotations**.
 It is understandable (and expected) that you will be exhausted after spending long hours in the wards.
 When you finally make it home after a long day, you will be tempted to just change out of your scrubs, eat food and watch Netflix.
 But you need to avoid falling into this pattern.
 It will leave you scrambling during the last week of your rotation.

 **Get a calendar and count up how many days you have until the shelf exam**.
 At the start of each rotation, identify the resources you want to use to study.
 Then, divide the number of pages to read and the number of questions by the days available for studying.
 This method gives you a structured schedule and a daily goal.
 It spaces out the material to cover and the practice questions you must complete and review.
-When the time comes for you to take your shelf exam at the end of each rotation, you will be fully prepared!
+When the time comes for you to take your shelf exam at the end of each rotation, you will be fully prepared
 When you sit down to map out your study schedule for each shelf exam, be honest in acknowledging the days you won’t be able to study.
 If you plan to attend a family get-together or a friend’s birthday celebration, build that into your schedule.
 Your honesty will help you create a schedule you can actually keep.

 **Set aside** **a few days before the shelf exam for dedicated studying**.
 Try to leave the 2-3 days immediately before the shelf exam for dedicated studying.
 Use this time to review the material and practice questions you’ve covered over the past few weeks.